martin-helmich/typo3-typoscript-lint/README.md

 TYPO3 projects, introducing tools like [JSHint](http://www.jshint.com/) or [CSSLint](http://csslint.net/),
 and I noticed that no comparable tools exist for TypoScript.
-So I thought, "What the heck, let's go" and at some point realized that my little programming excercise might actually be useful.
+So I thought, "What the heck, let's go" and at some point realized that my little programming excercise might actually be useful to someone.
 So, that's that.
 Enjoy.

 Code validation
 ---------------